mz-automation/lib60870/README.md

 lib60870 library for IEC 60870-5 based protocols in C

-The current implementation contains code for the IEC 60870-5-101 (application layer and serial link layer) and IEC 60870-5-104 (protocool over TCP/IP) specifications.
+The current implementation contains code for the IEC 60870-5-101 (application layer and serial link layer) and IEC 60870-5-104 (protocol over TCP/IP) specifications.

 Features: